baleada/docs/src/prose/utilities/index.md

 - **Center** utilities, which make it easy to center elements or their contents, regardless of flex vs. grid, flex direction, etc.
 - **Corner** utilities, which make it easy to place elements or their contents in a specific corner, regardless of flex vs. grid, flex direction, etc.
 - **Edge** utilities, which make it easy to place elements or their contents in the center of a specific edge, regardless of flex vs. grid, flex direction, etc.
-- **Dimension** utilities, which are shorthand for creating elements with the same width and height.
+- **Dimension** utilities, which give elements the same width and height.
-- **Stretch** utilities, which are shorthand for making an element full width or height while setting a max width or height.
+- **Stretch** utilities, which make an element full width or height while setting a max width or height.
+- **Ring shorthand** utilities, which allow you to set ring inset, width, and color, all with a single class.

 All Baleada Utilities classes have a total specificity of 1, making them easy to override with variants and responsive classes.